mbaiye/Part-4-ceros-ski/README.md

 ## Bonus

-Suprise us with something different, new and interesting :)
+Surprise us with something different, new and interesting :)